 Status of the Accused

 Charges must be prepared without delay following the alleged commission of the offense.
-Pending final verdict on charges against the accused (including appeal), his/her status shall not be changed, nor his/her right to be on campus to attend classes suspended, except that the president or provost may impose an interim suspension upon any member of the university community who demonstrates, by his/her conduct, that his/her continued presence on the campus constitutes an immediate threat to the physical well-being or property of the members of the university community or the orderly functioning of the university.
-The imposition of interim suspension requires that the suspended individual shall immediately observe any restriction placed upon him/her by the terms of the suspension.
+Pending final verdict on charges against the accused (including appeal), their status shall not be changed, nor their right to be on campus to attend classes suspended, except that the president or provost may impose an interim suspension upon any member of the university community who demonstrates, by their conduct, that their continued presence on the campus constitutes an immediate threat to the physical well-being or property of the members of the university community or the orderly functioning of the university.
+The imposition of interim suspension requires that the suspended individual shall immediately observe any restriction placed upon them by the terms of the suspension.
 The suspended individual shall be entitled to a hearing within three (3) days before the Hearing Committee on the formal charges.
-If he/she requires additional time to prepare his/her case before the Hearing Committee, he/she shall be entitled to an informal review of the decision imposing interim suspension by a three-person committee chosen from the members of the University Judicial Board by its chair.
+If the individual requires additional time to prepare their case before the Hearing Committee, they shall be entitled to an informal review of the decision imposing interim suspension by a three-person committee chosen from the members of the University Judicial Board by its chair.
 Interim suspension is an extraordinary remedy which will be invoked only in extreme cases where the interest of the university and members of its community require immediate action before the Hearing Committee can adjudicate formal charges against the suspended individual.
 If interim suspension is imposed and the accused is later found innocent, the university shall seek restitution as provided by the Hearing Committee with respect to the student’s academic responsibilities incurred during the period of suspension.